Springtime at last! That gentle, miraculous reawakening of life and color right outside your window.

 Sherwin Williams has a color called Nonchalant White, which reminds me of an old pair of khakis, the kind my Dad used to kick around in on weekends.
 Khaki tends to have a green undertone and, sure enough, as I scanned my way down the color samples, I found an unmistakably green one named Green Vibes.
 There you have it.

 Still wondering?
 There’s sometimes a description on the manufacturer’s website.
 Benjamin Moore has a color called Consentino Chardonnay.
-Well, some of us still drink Chardonnay or we have guests who do.
+Some of us still drink Chardonnay, or we have guests who do.
 So there’s a clue right there.
 And double checking the website (because you simply can’t be too sure before plunking down the money) I find that Benjamin Moore describes this color as having a hint (undertone) of golden yellow, being a light, creamy neutral etc.

 NB: Proceed with a bit caution here.
 I sometimes think they’ve run plum out of ideas for names.
 Valspar has a color named Pearly Violet, which they categorize as a “Warm White.”
 And among Benjamin Moore’s “Best Selling Oranges” is a color they named Fennel Seed.
-So do a little cross-checking just to be sure—before spending any money.
+I checked the pantry and my fennel seeds are greyish brown.
+Smell great, no orange.
+So do a little cross-checking just to be sure—BEFORE spending any money.

 What to Do with the Trim?